-Determine If Any Patches Are Required For Your New Software If you did not choose to download software options during installation, then after installing Oracle RAC, verify if there are any patches needed for your system.

-Configure Exceptions for the Windows Firewall

-If the Windows Firewall feature is enabled on one or more nodes of your Oracle RAC cluster, then you must create exceptions for Oracle RAC applications and ports.

-Create the OraMTS Service for Microsoft Transaction Server

-Oracle Services for Microsoft Transaction Server (OraMTS) permit Oracle databases to be used as resource managers in Microsoft application coordinated transactions.

-Recompiling All Invalid Objects

-Oracle recommends that you run the utlrp.sql script after you install, patch, or upgrade a database, to identify and recompile invalid objects.
+- Determine If Any Patches Are Required For Your New Software If you did not choose to download software options during installation, then after installing Oracle RAC, verify if there are any patches needed for your system. - Configure Exceptions for the Windows Firewall If the Windows Firewall feature is enabled on one or more nodes of your Oracle RAC cluster, then you must create exceptions for Oracle RAC applications and ports. - Create the OraMTS Service for Microsoft Transaction Server To enable client components to use Oracle databases as resource managers in Microsoft application coordinated transactions, create the Oracle Service for Microsoft Transaction Server (OraMTS). - Recompiling All Invalid Objects Identify and recompile invalid objects on the CDB and PDBs using the catcon utility to run utlrp.sql after you install, patch, or upgrade a database.

-Configuring Services on Oracle RAC with CDBs

-During installation, if you select a multitenant container database (CDB), and configure pluggable databases (PDBs), then Oracle recommends that you add services to the PDBs after installation.
+Configuring Services on Oracle RAC with CDBs During installation, if you select a multitenant container database (CDB), and configure pluggable databases (PDBs), then Oracle recommends that you add services to the PDBs after installation.